 Our recruitment philosophy

 GSNOCS seeks the best prospective research students regardless of their particular scientific interests.
 In other words we aim, wherever possible, to recruit the best students rather than to fill particular projects.
 We put a huge amount of effort into the recruitment process to meet this objective.
 We receive hundreds of applicants and interview around 100 candidates a year.
 Those candidates invited for interview spend a whole day at NOCS getting to know the institution, meeting supervisors, and going through the interview process.
 International candidates will be offered a Skype interview.
-Please check the projects(s) for any restrictions on applications i.e Eligibility criteria before applying.
+Please check the projects(s) for any restrictions on applications e.g. eligibility criteria before applying.

 We welcome applications from strong candidates at any time outside the advertised application deadline dates if you are self-funding or have a scholarship, and some externally-funded projects become available throughout the year.
-But please note that the bulk of our funding is allocated during the interview-evaluation process concentrated in the spring (February through March/April).
-Short-listing for interviews begins in January so we strongly advise you to make your applications as early as possible.
-Typically we start to receive applications for this process in October and successful applicants enrol for the start of the new academic year in the following October.
+But please note that the bulk of our funding decisions are made following interviews in spring.
+Projects are advertised from October to December with a deadline for applications of 05 January 2018 (16 January for NEXUSS).
+Most interviews are held in February or March.
+Successful applicants enrol for the start of the new academic year in the following October.